This gold margined sport of the species was found in

 Dr. Fumio Maekawa around 1940 and registered by

 The American Hosta Society in 1987.
 At that time, its name was

 Schmid (1991) to its current name,

-This large (27 inches high) plant is known for its upright, vase-shape.
+high by 68 inches wide) plant is known for its upright, vase-shape.
 The

 leaves have deeply impressed veins, are slightly wavy

 and faintly corrugated.
 The bright yellow on the leaf

 fades to chartreuse as the season progresses.
 Very pale

 lavender flowers bloom in late July.
 The flowers are

 The Hostapedia by